Temwa Chawinga: Malawi prospect joins Chinese side Wuhan | Goal.com

 "I am very happy with the move and pleased with the atmosphere and the reception from everyone here.
 I am eager to give my best and also help the team win trophies this season.

-"I decided against joining my sister at Jiangsu Suning because I also look forward to playing against my sister here.
+"I decided against joining my sister [Tabitha] at Jiangsu Suning because I also look forward to playing against her here.
 I cannot wait to start playing for Wuhan and make a mark."

 She scored six goals in four matches during her maiden continental campaign with Malawi and is the joint-top scorer to date in the Tokyo 2020 Caf Women's Olympic qualifiers.